africacodeacademy-erp2025/topo-personal-bio/index.md

 title: Topo's Bio
 ---

-# Welcome To My Bio
+# Background

 - **Name:** Topo Anthony Morolong
 - **Location:** Gaborone, Botswana
 - **Education:** About to start my final year in Computer Systems Engineering BAC

-## Background

-Hello!
-My name is Topo Anthony Morolong.
+Good day to you!
 I am a resident  developer in the Africa Code Academy Engineering Residency Program 2025.

     i like to break things “Decode.
 Build.
 Secure.
 Repeat.”